reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

         editor.addGaseousPhase('C O')

-    then other gases would be considered, such as CO(g) and O2(g), which are not of interest in our modelling problem.
+    then other gases would be considered, such as CO(g) and O2(g), which are not of interest in our modeling problem.

 .. caution::